Ping-Group-UCSC/NonRad/Examples/NBVN/Instructions.md

 Follow along on kairay! :)

-1. Obtain relaxed geometry of the ground state electrong state (a normal QE relax) and that of the excited state (QE relax with constrained occupations wherein a state which is occupied in the ground state has occupation 0, and a state which is unoccupied in the ground state set to 1, to simulate an excited state).
+1. Obtain relaxed geometry of the ground state (a normal QE relax) and that of the excited state (QE relax with constrained occupations wherein a state which is occupied in the ground state has occupation 0, and a state which is unoccupied in the ground state set to 1, to simulate an excited state).

 ```bash
 cd relax-gs